ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("brada")` provides access to a range of functions for analyzing, applying and visualizing Bayesian response-adaptive trial designs for a binary endpoint.
 Includes the predictive probability approach and the predictive evidence value designs for binary endpoints.

 -   `r pkg("carat")` provides functions and command-line user interface to generate allocation sequence by covariate-adaptive randomization for clinical trials.
 The package currently supports six covariate-adaptive randomization procedures.
 Three hypothesis testing methods that are valid and robust under covariate-adaptive randomization are also available in the package to facilitate the inference for treatment effect under the included randomization procedures.
 Additionally, the package provides comprehensive and efficient tools to allow one to evaluate and compare the performance of randomization procedures and tests based on various criteria.
-See Ma W, Ye X, Tu F, and Hu F (2023) <[doi:10.18637/jss.v107.i02](https://doi.org/10.18637/jss.v107.i02)> for details.
+See Ma et al. (2023) <[doi:10.18637/jss.v107.i02](https://doi.org/10.18637/jss.v107.i02)> for details.

 -   `r pkg("CARM")` In randomized controlled trial (RCT), balancing covariate is often one of the most important concern.
 CARM package provides functions to balance the covariates and generate allocation sequence by covariate-adjusted Adaptive Randomization via Mahalanobis-distance (ARM) for RCT.
-About what ARM is and how it works please see Y. Qin, Y. Li, W. Ma, H. Yang, and F. Hu (2022).
-"Adaptive randomization via Mahalanobis distance" Statistica Sinica. <[doi:10.5705/ss.202020.0440](https://doi.org/10.5705/ss.202020.0440)>.
+About what ARM is and how it works please see Qin et al. (2022) <[doi:10.5705/ss.202020.0440](https://doi.org/10.5705/ss.202020.0440)>.
 In addition, the package is also suitable for the randomization process of multi-arm trials.
-For details, please see Yang H, Qin Y, Wang F, et al. (2023).
-"Balancing covariates in multi-arm trials via adaptive randomization" Computational Statistics & Data Analysis <[doi:10.1016/j.csda.2022.107642](https://doi.org/10.1016/j.csda.2022.107642)>.
+For details, please see Yang et al. (2023) <[doi:10.1016/j.csda.2022.107642](https://doi.org/10.1016/j.csda.2022.107642)>.

 -   `r pkg("covadapt")` iImplements seven Covariate-Adaptive Randomization to assign patients to two treatments.
 Three of these procedures can also accommodate quantitative and mixed covariates.
 Given a set of covariates, the user can generate a single sequence of allocations or replicate the design multiple times by simulating the patients' covariate profiles.
 At the end, an extensive assessment of the performance of the randomization procedures is provided, calculating several imbalance measures.
-See Baldi Antognini A, Frieri R, Zagoraiou M and Novelli M (2022) <[doi:10.1007/s00362-022-01381-1](https://doi.org/10.1007/s00362-022-01381-1)> for details.
+See  Antognini et al. (2022) <[doi:10.1007/s00362-022-01381-1](https://doi.org/10.1007/s00362-022-01381-1)> for details.

 -   `r pkg("grouprar")` implement group response-adaptive randomization procedures, which also integrates standard non-group response-adaptive randomization methods as specialized instances.
 It is also uniquely capable of managing complex scenarios, including those with delayed and missing responses, thereby expanding its utility in real-world applications.
 This package offers 16 functions for simulating a variety of response adaptive randomization procedures.
 These functions are essential for guiding the selection of statistical methods in clinical trials, providing a flexible and effective approach to trial design.